DLBuesen/cv_sim_films_interactions/README.md

 # Typical Workflow
 - Data from the experimental CV is copied/pasted into its respective tab of the parameter input file.
-- Dimensional parameters (i.e. concentration, scan-rate, interaction parameter, etc.) are copied/pasted into its respective tab of the parameter input file.
+- Dimensional parameters (i.e. experimetal data, concentration, scan-rate, interaction parameter, etc.) are copied/pasted into its respective tabs of the parameter input file.
 - Options related to plots and the solver are indicated in its respective tab of the parameter input file.
 - If applicable, start up prerequiste supporting software (i.e. Docker, XLaunch).
 - When starting the app, the location of the parameter file must be confirmed.
 This only needs to be done once per session.